Get insider access

 Dolby Atmos is an object-based surround sound format that supports height channels, which means sound can come from above your head.
 It results in an even more immersive listening experience since, depending on your home theater setup, you can hear sounds coming from all directions.
 Many 4k Blu-rays and even some streaming services like Netflix support Dolby Atmos—but not all soundbars do.
 The ones that do tend to be more expensive than most, but if you're after a more natural listening experience, they're worth considering.
 Soundbars usually use up-firing speakers to simulate an illusion of height by bouncing the sound off the ceiling and back to the listener.
 It won't be as accurate or immersive as down-firing speakers with a more traditional home theater setup.

-We've tested over 200 soundbars, and below, you'll find the best Atmos soundbars to buy.
+We've tested over 210 soundbars, and below, you'll find the best Dolby Atmos soundbars to buy.
 See our recommendations for the best soundbars, the best soundbars for music, and the best soundbars for movies.

 1. Best Dolby Atmos Soundbar

-The best soundbar with Dolby Atmos we've tested is the Samsung HW-Q990D.
-This premium 11.1.4 soundbar replaces last year's Samsung HW-Q990C, and it comes with HDMI 2.1, though it's mostly gamers that will benefit from this feature at the moment.
-Thanks to its two discrete satellites, sound effects spread around your living room, so action on screen feels like it surrounds you.
+The best Atmos soundbar we've tested is the Samsung HW-Q990D.
+This premium 11.1.4 soundbar replaces 2023's Samsung HW-Q990C, and it comes with HDMI 2.1, though for the time being that mostly benefits gamers, who might value the Auto Low Latency Mode (ALLM) and support for content that runs at 120 frames per second.
+Thanks to its two discrete satellites, sound effects spread around your living room, so the action on screen feels like it surrounds you.
 Its sub also brings plenty of bassy thump and rumble, which is great for intense, action-packed scenes.
 Dialogue is clear in the mix, so it's easy to follow along with the conversation on screen.

 See our review